OUR GOAL is to increase and diversify agricultural production, leading to an improcement in food security and nutritional health.

-Traditional livelihoods in Chin State are rooted in agriculture; usually paddy rice, mobile fowl and livestock farms and slash and burn crop-planting techniques.
-However, deforestation and changes in rainfall and climate are reducing farmer’s yields.
-Cash crops cannot compete with lowland products or those arriving from other countries, and falling levels of rice and maize, the local staple diet, are being produced.
-In addition, safe water supplies for drinking and crop irrigation are insufficient for local demand.
+Traditional livelihoods in Chin State are rooted in agriculture; usually paddy rice, mobile fowl and livestock farms, and slash and burn crop-planting techniques.
+However, deforestation and changes to rainfall and climate are hampering farmers' harvests.
+Cash crops cannot compete with lowland products or those arriving from other countries, and falling yields of rice and maize, the local staple diet, are making life even more difficult.

 Two major natural disasters, coupled with deforestation, a longer monsoon period and changes in climate have caused major challenges to ongoing food security within Chin State over the last ten years.

-During disasters like these, Health and Hope has enabled supporters to provide over 100,000 tonnes of food into villages across the region, delivered by local community members to those in need.
+During disasters like these, Health & Hope has enabled supporters to provide over 100,000 tonnes of food into villages across the region, delivered by local community members to those in need.
 This has strengthened community bonds across the region.
-In addition Health and Hope has partnered with key international agencies to deliver:
+In addition, Health & Hope has partnered with key international agencies to deliver:

 - Clean Delivery Kits (CDKs) for pregnant women

 - Dignity Kits for women with children

 - vitamin supplements for children under five and pregnant women.

 Relief work is essential for bridging the gap while communities work hard to recover before the new growing season arrives.